Global & Korea Equity Market Intelligence — 2026-05-12

 |---|---|---|---|

-⚠️ Note: Some precise figures may be unavailable due to missing Yahoo Finance screenshot data.
-Verified figures are prioritized in the sections below.
+⚠️ Note: Some precise figures unavailable due to data extraction limitations.
+Verified figures used in sections below take priority.

 Korea Market Deep Dive